Do more to rescue women trafficked to Goa, charity tells India government

 “Most rescues are during the monsoon, when the police are relatively free.
 But there haven’t been as many rescues as this data claims,” he said, adding that only a couple of hundred victims were rescued each year.

-Almost 36 million people are enslaved worldwide - trafficked into brothels, forced into manual labor, victims of debt bondage or even born into servitude, according to the 2014 Global Slavery Index.
+Almost 36 million people are enslaved worldwide - trafficked into brothels, forced into manual labour, victims of debt bondage or even born into servitude, according to the 2014 Global Slavery Index.

-Almost half of them - 16 million - are in India, where slavery ranges from bonded labor in quarries and kilns to domestic servitude and prostitution.
+Almost half of them - 16 million - are in India, where slavery ranges from bonded labour in quarries and kilns to domestic servitude and prostitution.

 Activists in Goa say up to 4,000 women and children from Nepal, Bangladesh, Thailand and from other Indian states are duped by traffickers who promise them good jobs in the state, which is famed for its palm-fringed beaches and night life.

-Instead, they find themselves being exploited in brothels fronted by hotels, beauty salons, spas and bars or used in forced labor such as domestic work or in the hospitality industry.
+Instead, they find themselves being exploited in brothels fronted by hotels, beauty salons, spas and bars or used in forced labour such as domestic work or in the hospitality industry.

 Minister of State Haribhai Parathibhai Chaudhary told India’s parliament last month that 4,371 women and 823 children were rescued in Goa in the first 10 months of 2015 -- the highest number rescued in that period from any Indian state.